 The majority of filters attach to the front of your camera’s lens, and directly affect the light as it passes through them and enter the lens.
-Some cameras, particularly newer advanced compact cameras, come with a built in neutral density filter, for example the Fujifilm X100T and the Sony RX100 V.
+Some cameras, particularly newer advanced compact cameras, come with a built in ND filter, for example the Fujifilm X100T and the Sony RX100 V.

-What does a Neutral Density Filter do?
+What does an ND Filter do?

-A Neutral Density Filter reduces the amount of light that passes through it and therefore, the amount of light that ends up on the camera’s sensor.
+An ND Filter reduces the amount of light that passes through it and therefore, the amount of light that ends up on the camera’s sensor.
 It is essentially a darkened piece of glass (or resin) that is designed not to change anything other than the quantity of light that passes through it.
 Other factors such as the color of the light or polarization of the light should not be affected.

 This allows for creative effects such as using a wider aperture (for depth of field effects) or a longer shutter speed (for time-based effects) than would not be possible otherwise.
 They are most useful in bright conditions where there is a lot of available light.

 Here’s an example of two similar shots, they are both good shots, but obviously different. the first without an ND filter: